-Note: You can also grab hosting from Bluehost now & it offers one free domain.
-After purchasing hosting you can follow all the below mentioned steps to setup Google apps
+Note: You can also grab hosting from Bluehost now.
+It offers one free domain.
+After purchasing hosting you can follow the steps below to set up Google apps.

-- Create account on Bluehost (Free domain included)
+- Create an account on Bluehost (Free domain included)

-I don’t recommend to use Email account offered by your hosting companies, as when you move or change hosting, migrating Email account is an issue at times.
-Whereas, when you are using Google apps, all you need to do is update the Google apps MX records and everything will work like the way it was.
+I don’t recommend using an email account offered by your hosting companies.
+That is because when you move or change hosting, migrating the email account can be an issue.
+Whereas, with G Suite, all you need to do is update the Google apps MX records.
 Smooth and steady.

-- Go to Google Apps trial page & click on Start free trial
+- Go to G Suite trial page & click on Start free trial

 - Fill out the details to get started:

-Click next & on the next page you get the domain selection option.
-In this case, we already have a domain (The free domain we got with Bluehost hosting), so we will select option that says “Use a domain name I have already purchased”
+Click next.
+On the following page, you will get the domain selection option.
+In this case, we already have a domain (the free domain we got with Bluehost hosting), so we will select the option that says “Use a domain name I have already purchased“.

 Enter your domain name & click on submit.

-If you have a startup, you should also create any of the following email address:
+If you have a startup, you should create either of the following email addresses:

-After that, fill out other details like your Organization name, address and alternate Email address.
-While selecting your alternate Email address, use something that you always have access to, as it will be helpful to retrieve password at the time when you lose your Google apps login password.
+Fill out other details like organization name, address and alternate email address.
+While selecting your alternate email address, use something that you always have access to, as it will be helpful to retrieve passwords if you lose your G Suite login password.

 Once you have filled out all the details, scroll to the bottom, read and accept their TOS and click on “I accept, create my account”!

-On the next page, you will be inside your Google apps dashboard and you can start by domain verification:
+On the next page, you will be inside your G Suite dashboard and you can start by domain verification:

-There are many ways you can verify, and I prefer HTML tag method in Alternate methods, which is quick.
+There are many ways you can verify, and I prefer the HTML tag method in Alternate methods, which is quick.
 Simply add the meta tag in your site header and it will be verified instantly.
-If you have bought domain from Godaddy or Enom, you can refer to this tutorial for verification.
+If you have bought a domain from GoDaddy or Enom, you can refer to this tutorial for verification.

-So, far we have verified domain ownership and done the basic setup of Google apps standard account.
+So far, we have verified the domain ownership and done the basic setup of Google apps standard account.

-Now, we need to make some changes inside your Bluehost cPanel.
+Now, we need to make some changes to your Bluehost cPanel.

 Bluehost offers Google apps Wizard which makes the setup very easy.